paulocoutinhox/pyaa/docs/database.md

 > brew install mysql-client
 > ```

-> For Linux, use the package manager (e.g., `sudo apt install mysql-client` on Ubuntu).
+> For Linux, use the package manager (e.g., `sudo apt install default-mysql-client` on Ubuntu).
 On Windows, download the MySQL client from the [MySQL website](https://dev.mysql.com/downloads/mysql/) and add it to your system path.

 ## Restore Command Usage